On Crimes and Punishments: History

-On Crimes and Punishments marked the high point of Milan Enlightenment.
+On Crimes and Punishments marked the high point of the Milan Enlightenment.
 In it, Beccaria put forth some of the first modern arguments against the death penalty.
 It was also the first full work of penology, advocating reform of the criminal law system.
 The book was the first full-scale work to tackle criminal reform and to suggest that criminal justice should conform to rational principles.
 It is a less theoretical work than the writings of Hugo Grotius, Samuel von Pufendorf and other comparable thinkers, and as much a work of advocacy as of theory.
-In this essay, Beccaria reflected the convictions of the Il Caffè group, who sought to cause reform through Enlightenment discourse.
+In this essay, Beccaria reflected on the convictions of the Il Caffè group, who sought to cause reform through Enlightenment discourse.
 In 1765, André Morellet produced a French translation of On Crimes and Punishments.
 His translation was widely criticized for the liberties he took with the text.

-Morellet had the opinion that the Italian text of Beccaria did require some clarification.
+Morellet believed that the Italian text of Beccaria required some clarification.
 He, therefore, omitted parts and sometimes added to them.
-But he mainly changed the structure of the essay by moving, merging, or splitting chapters.
+However, he mainly changed the structure of the essay by moving, merging, or splitting chapters.
 These interventions were known to experts, but because Beccaria himself had indicated in a letter to Morellet that he fully agreed with him, it was assumed that these adaptations also had Beccaria's consent in substance.
 The differences are so great, however, that the book from the hands of Morellet became quite another book than the book that Beccaria wrote.